 ER beacon generation in an ER BSS

 An ER Beacon frame is a Beacon frame carried in HE ER SU PPDU (242-tone RU or high frequency 106-tone RU in P20) format to provide additional link budget of downlink transmission to compensate the link budget imbalance between downlink and uplink due to introduction of UL OFDMA transmission.
-An HE AP may operate an ER BSS in addition to a non-HT BSS.
-An ER BSS, if(#15453) present, shall operate independently(#16623) of the non-HT BSS and shall have a BSSID different from the non-HT BSS operated by the AP.
-An ER BSS may have larger coverage area.
+An HE AP may operate an ER BSS, and the AP may be collocated with another AP operating (#16160) a non-HT BSS.
+An ER BSS, if(#15453) present, shall operate independently(#16623) of the collocated non-HT BSS, and the AP operating the ER BSS shall have a BSSID different from the AP operating the non-HT BSS(#16160). (#16161)

+NOTE – An ER BSS is expected to have larger coverage area than a non-HT BSS.(#16161)